groupdocs-signature-cloud/groupdocs-signature-cloud-python-samples/README.md

 ## Prerequisites

 + Python with PIP installed
-+ Get your AppSID and AppKey at [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) (free registration is required).
++ Get your ClientId and ClientSecret at [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) (free registration is required).

 ## How to Run the Examples?

 The package contains Python examples.
 Follow the given steps to proceed run:

-* Extract the downloaded project
++ Extract the downloaded project
-* Go to "Examples" directory of the project
++ Go to "Examples" directory of the project
-* Edit RunExamples.py and put there appSid and appKey, obtained from [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud)
++ Edit RunExamples.py and put there ClientId and ClientSecret, obtained from [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud)
-* Execute "pip install groupdocs_signature_cloud" command
++ Execute "pip install groupdocs_signature_cloud" command
-* Run examples using "python RunExamples.py" command
++ Run examples using "python RunExamples.py" command

 For more details, visit  [Getting Started](https://docs.groupdocs.cloud/signature/getting-started/).